Is Corn Good for You? Here’s What Dietitians Think

 That's why registered dietitian Kim Melton, RD, is here to set the record straight.
-She firmly believes corn absolutely has a place in a healthy diet, especially right now when it's in season and readily available at the farmers' market.
+She firmly believes corn absolutely has a place in a healthy diet, especially when it's in season and readily available at the farmers' market.
 "Corn is part of the grass family, is a whole grain and can be eaten as polenta, popcorn, corn on the cob, or cornmeal," Melton says.
 The most popular variety is sweet corn (it's the yellow kind you'll most likely find at the grocery store) but Melton says there are other varieties including red, orange, blue, and purple.
-But is corn good for you?
 Keep reading for everything you need to know.

 Is corn good for you?

-Besides not spiking blood sugar, Melton says corn is full of good-for-you nutrients, too.
+Besides not spiking blood sugar, Melton says corn is full of nutrients, too.
 "In about half a cup of corn, you get four grams of protein [out of a recommended 50 to 75 grams a day], two grams of unsaturated fat, and 2.4 grams of fiber [out of the recommended 25 grams a day]," she says.
 The numbers may seem small, but they're still a nice drop in the bucket—especially if you're incorporating corn into other nutrient-dense meals like salads, Southwestern-style protein bowls, or quinoa.

 "Corn also has manganese, phosphorus, magnesium, folate, potassium and some B vitamins," Melton adds.
-Of these, it offers the most potassium, with a medium ear containing 90 milligrams (just over 3 percent of your recommended daily intake.)
+Of these, it offers the most potassium, with a medium ear containing 275 milligrams (just about 10 percent of your recommended daily intake.)
 Because corn has potassium and carbs, it makes for a great—and totally underrated—post-workout recovery snack.
 On average, a medium ear of corn has 19 grams of carbohydrates, and these whole grain carbs play an important role in providing energy and even boosting happiness.

 Wait, but what about corn's GMO problem?

 In Melton's opinion, the fear over GMOs is unfounded (in corn and otherwise).
 "There is no need to avoid GMO corn," she says.
 "The National Academy of Sciences has concluded that GMOs are safe to eat and the same conclusion has been reached many large scientific organizations.
 We have had GMOs in our food system for over 20 years and there has never been any negative health issues associated with them."
-Indeed, a 2018 study in Europe looked at 20 years of research on GMO corn and concluded that GMO corn was likely safe because of the higher quality of grain compared and the "reduction in human exposure to mycotoxins," which are harmful, naturally-occurring chemicals created by fungus and mold in certain foods.
+Indeed, a 2018 study in Europe looked at 20 years of research on GMO corn and concluded that it was likely safe because of the higher quality of grain compared and the "reduction in human exposure to mycotoxins," which are harmful, naturally-occurring chemicals created by fungus and mold in certain foods.
 (Insects often carry fungus or facilitate fungal growth; because the GMO corn was insect-resistant, the study found it had less insect damage, which was associated with lower levels of mycotoxins.)